octue/octue-sdk-python/docs/source/datafile.rst

 - Call its ``download`` method
 - Use its ``local_path`` property

+Read more about downloading files :doc:`here <downloading_datafiles>`.

 CLI command friendly
 --------------------
+Use any command line tool on your datafiles.
 Datafiles are python objects, but they represent real files that can be fed to any CLI command you like

 .. code-block:: python